-Signatures are not just syntax; instead, they are first-class objects that hold a list of Parameter objects.
-Likewise, there is a data structure that holds a collection of arguments, named a Capture.
+In one sense, a signature is a collection of parameters.
+Captures fill the same niche for arguments.
 Just as you rarely think of a signature as a whole-instead focusing on individual parameters-you rarely have to think about captures.
-However, in some cases it is useful to do so, and therefore Perl allows you to manipulate captures directly.
+When you do, Perl 6 allows you to manipulate captures directly.

-Captures have both positional and named parts which act like lists and hashes.
-The list-like part contains the positional arguments and the hash-like parts contains the named arguments.
+Captures have both positional and named parts which act like lists and hashes, respectively.
+The list-like parts contain positional arguments and the hash-like parts contain named arguments.